Middle School Education

 Additionally, Bradley is the first university in Illinois to embed the ESL endorsement within its early childhood, elementary, middle school and special education degrees.
 That experience enhances your value to school districts as English Language Learners are one of the fastest-growing demographics in Illinois schools.

-The teacher education department is accredited by the Illinois State Board of Education and National Council for Accreditation of Teacher Education.
+The Department of Education, Counseling, and Leadership is accredited by the Illinois State Board of Education and National Council for Accreditation of Teacher Education.
 It also is a member of the Council for the Accreditation of Educator Preparation.
 The middle school education program is recognized by the National Council for the Social Studies, National Council for Teachers of Mathematics, National Science Teachers Association and National Council of Teachers of English.

 By the time you graduate, your experiences include:

 - Professional development and licensure in middle school education